nodejs/node/doc/api/async_hooks.md

 * `...args` {any}

 Runs a function synchronously within a context and returns its return value.
-The store is not accessible outside of the callback function or the asynchronous operations created within the callback.
+The store is not accessible outside of the callback function.
+The store is accessible to any asynchronous operations created within the callback.

 The optional `args` are passed to the callback function.